pcardotatgit/extended_tid/readme.md

 INSTRUCTION FOR RUNNING THE APPLICATION

-1- create a directory named  /temp in the extended_tid directory
+1- create a subdirectory named  /temp in the /extended_tid directory

 2- run the application : python extended_tid.py

-3- Type Enter for everyfeeds. ( just here to see the progression and avoiding waiting minutes without any prompt )
+3- Type Enter for every feed. ( just here to see the progression and avoiding waiting minutes without any prompt )

 4- Finalle confirm the Web server starting